thegenemyers/ONEcode/Format-description.md

 The header codes in the example are '1', '2', '!', '#', '@', and '+', and the data codes are either 'P' or 'S'.
 The sequence of items on the remainder of the line is determined by the code.
 Tokens are separated by a single space character.
 Variable length lists, including strings, are preceded by their length in keeping with Principle 2.
 Thus, the specific 1-code and
 any subsequent list length items determine when the encoding of information on a line is at an end, so that any additional text on a line is understood to be a comment, as in the example, or auxiliary information providing a mechanism for extensibility.
+In addition, a line with a 1-code of '.' is also considered a comment in its entirety.

 The first header line must always be a 1-line confirming the primary file type and specifying the major and minor version numbers separated by whitespace.